Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Open-source Airtable alternative that turns databases into smart spreadsheetsDesplegar

-Plataforma ERP y CRM de código abierto para la gestión empresarial y el comercio electrónicoDesplegar
+Plataforma ERP y CRM de código abierto para la gestión empresarial y ecommerceDesplegar

-Ejecute modelos de lenguaje grandes localmente con una API sencilla para aplicaciones de IADesplegar
+Ejecuta grandes modelos de lenguaje localmente con una API sencilla para aplicaciones de IADesplegar

 Self-hosted AI chat interface supporting multiple LLM providers with RAG capabilitiesDesplegar